Kluber gets 9th win, Indians beat Brewers 3-2

 Jose Ramirez hit his 19th home run, a solo shot in the third.
 Lonnie Chisenhall, in his first at-bat in two months, drove in two runs with a bases-loaded single in the second.

-Junior Guerra (3-4) allowed three runs in six innings.
-Lorenzo Cain had an RBI single in the third for the Brewers, who have lost two straight for the first time since April 26-29 when they lost four in a row.
+Junior Guerra (3-4) allowed three runs in six innings for the Brewers, who have lost two straight for the first time since April 26-29 when they lost four in a row.

 The annoying midges from Lake Erie descended on the ballpark causing fielders to wave their gloves in front of their faces, although play continued without interruption.
 The bugs usually make their first appearance of the season in early June.